OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-react-native.md

 // 'getToken' method is simulating what your server-side should do.
-// 'token' parameter should be retrieved and returned by your own backend this.getToken()
+// 'token' parameter should be retrieved and returned by your own backend this.getToken().then((token) => {
-    .then((token) => {
     // First param is the token got from OpenVidu Server.
-Second param can be retrieved by every user on event mySession
+Second param can be retrieved by every user on event
-            .connect(token, { clientData: this.state.myUserName })
+    // 'streamCreated' (property Stream.connection.data), and will be appended to DOM as the user's nickname mySession.connect(token, { clientData: this.state.myUserName })
         .then(() => {
-                console.log('SESSION CONNECTED');

-                if (Platform.OS === 'android') {
+            if (Platform.OS == 'android') {
-                    this.requestCameraPermission();
+                this.checkAndroidPermissions();
             }

             // --- 5) Get your own camera stream ---
             if (this.state.role !== 'SUBSCRIBER') {
                 // Init a publisher passing undefined as targetElement (we don't want OpenVidu to insert a video
                 // element: we will manage it on our own) and with the desired properties let publisher = this.OV.initPublisher(undefined, {
                     audioSource: undefined, // The source of audio.
 If undefined default microphone
                     videoSource: undefined, // The source of video.
 If undefined default webcam
                     publishAudio: true, // Whether you want to start publishing with your audio unmuted or not
                     publishVideo: true, // Whether you want to start publishing with your video enabled or not
                     resolution: '640x480', // The resolution of your video
                     frameRate: 30, // The frame rate of your video
-                        insertMode: 'APPEND', // How the video is inserted in the target element 'video-container'
+                    insertMode: 'APPEND', // How the video is inserted in the target element 'video-container' });
-                        mirror: false, // Whether to mirror your local video or not });

                 // --- 6) Publish your stream ---

                 // Set the main video in the page to display our webcam and store our Publisher this.setState({
                     mainStreamManager: publisher
                 });
                 mySession.publish(publisher);
             }

         })
         .catch((error) => {
             console.log('There was an error connecting to the session:', error.code, error.message);
         });
     })
     .catch((error) => console.log('Error', error));
 ```

 In `session.connect` method first param is the recently retrieved user token.
 Second param is the value every user will receive in `event.stream.connection.data` property on `streamCreated` event. (this value will be used to show the user's nickname to the his video).